 Craving more soup recipes?
 Here are a few favorites:

-Spicy Chorizo Soup with Italian Couscous and Mole Sauce
+Spicy Chorizo Soup with Israeli Couscous and Mole Sauce

 A Katie at the Kitchen Door original recipe.